timpaquatte/Superprof/install_cordova.md

 * Download Xcode from the App Store

-* Open a terminal (Launchpad -> Terminal), type:
+* Open a terminal by opening the Launchpad and typing "Terminal", then write the following commands:

 ```
 xcode-select --install
 brew install ios-deploy
 ```

-If brew is not installed, type this command to install it:
+If the last command failed because brew is not installed, type this command to install it:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```